WebAssembly/component-model/design/mvp/JS-Reference.md

         1. Perform `DefinePropertyOrThrow`(|target|, `JSName`(|e|), PropertyDescriptor { [[Value]]: |func|, [[Writable]]: **true**, [[Enumerable]]: **false**, [[Configurable]]: **true** }).
 1. Return |constructor|.

-A method named `constructor` and a static named `prototype` are rejected because they would unexpectedly change JS class semantics.
+The following names are `reserved class members`:
+  * "__proto__"
+  * "constructor"
+  * "prototype"
+  * "arguments"
+  * "caller"
+  * "name"
+  * "length"

+Defining these on the constructor or prototype may unexpectedly change JS class semantics.
+They are exported through `create the exports object` instead.

 *Member* exports with an `accessor` capture become the two halves of one accessor property, on `prototype` when `scope` is "method" and on the class itself when it is "static".
 Validation requires a `[set]` to be preceded in the same scope by the `[get]` it pairs with, so the getter is always defined first and the setter only fills in the accessor's [[Set]] field.